UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson08/assignment.rst

     - *item_description*
     - *item_monthly_price*

-    This function will create *invoice_file* if it doesn't exist or append a new line to it if it does.
+    This function will create *invoice_file* (to replace the spreadsheet's data) if it doesn't exist or append a new line to it if it does.
 After adding a few items to the same file, the file created by *add_furniture* should look something like this:

     ::